CoolAgam/CoolAgam/README.md

 - 👋 Hi, I’m Agam
 - 👀 I’m interested in learning Security and ML
-- 🌱 I’m currently studying my Bachelors at QUT
+- 🌱 I’m currently studying my Bachelors of IT
 - 📫 Add me on discord @CoolAgam
 - ⚡ Challenge me for a chess match!
 <!---